 Mike Gozzo, VP of Product, Conversations at Zendesk Sunshine Conversations, expressed a similar revulsion to uninvited calls.
 “The way I like to think about it is how annoyed I am when somebody calls me," he said.
 “I haven’t consented to this call, and it’s occupying 100% of my attention span.”

 Live chat poses a similar problem.
 Because the conversation is session-based, once the user closes the app or loses the connection, it’s all over.
 When waiting in a queue for an available agent, or when response times leave much to be desired, it’s easy to get bored.
 When the conversation resumes, the customer has the onerous task of repeating themselves.

 When do you use messaging?

-Brands that have modern messaging support strategies have the upper hand when it comes to more personalized human engagement.
+Brands that have modern messaging support strategies have the upper hand when it comes to more personalised human engagement.
 Because a conversation exists in a third-party channel, the entire conversation history is visible—and for modern communication software, it should be visible to the support agent, too.
 That extends to messaging on a brand’s web properties as well, with asynchronous and cross-channel web messengers taking the place of live chat widgets.
 The conversation can start anywhere, carry across channels, and resume at any time.

 What does it mean for businesses?

-When customers message outside of available support hours, automation or chatbots can keep them informed about when an agent is most likely to reply or even guide them to relevant self-service content.
+When customers message outside available support hours, automation or chatbots can keep them informed about when an agent is most likely to reply or even guide them to relevant self-service content.
 Because users expect different response times, agents can carry out more conversations simultaneously.
-Rather than focusing on staffing a 24/7 contact center, businesses can focus on the more detailed aspects of conversations that make for great customer experiences.
+Rather than focusing on staffing a 24/7 contact centre, businesses can focus on the more detailed aspects of conversations that make for great customer experiences.

 Learn more about asynchronous messaging here.